githubpartners/microsoft-learn/README.md

 - **Helen Miller**: Sr. Instructional Designer
 - **John Papa**: Lead Cloud Developer Advocate

+## How to provide feedback ✍️

+If you have content feedback or suggested changes for a Microsoft Learn module, please use the [MS Learn Module Update Request](https://github.com/githubpartners/microsoft-learn/issues/new/choose) issue form to provide that feedback and a team member will triage the request.
+Thank you for taking the time to improve our content!

 ## Learning Paths

 Below are the topic learning paths currently published on MS Learn.
 If you're looking for the complete module catalog, you can find it [here](https://docs.microsoft.com/en-us/users/githubtraining/collections/8p72c736z77gjp).